We know that housing benefit can be complicated and that you may not always agree with the decision or you may feel that we have got something wrong.

 After you have checked your letters, if you want to know more about the decision, or if you think something is wrong, contact us as soon as you can.

 There are 3 main things you can ask us to do.

 You can ask us to explain the decision in more detail - this is called a statement of reasons.

 If you think something is wrong you can ask us to look again at the decision - this is called a reconsideration.

 You can ask us to refer the matter to an independent tribunal - this is called an appeal.

 If you want us to look at your claim again, or you want to appeal, you must let us know within one month from the date on the decision letter.
 You must make sure you include as much supporting evidence as you can which will help us to review the decision as quickly as possible.
-Please quote your claim reference in any correspondence.
+Quote your claim reference in any correspondence.

 An appeal may be considered after the time limit if there are special circumstances but there is an absolute time limit of 13 months from the date of the original decision.

 Help and advice